Main Navigation

 The Master of Tourism Management requires completion of 30 credits, with a minimum of four elective credits.

 All courses are eight weeks with some courses offered the first part of a semester and others in the second part of a semester.
-There is also an option to incorporate an Adventure Tourism or Ski Area Management gradate certificate into your MTM degree.
 Please work with a Program Coordinator to determine your approved course plan:

 Kathryn Metzger